NataleConsalvi/subterrain-challenge-AS-project/README.md

 It's important to install the following packages before running the project:

-`sudo apt install python3-pcl ros-noetic-tf2-sensor-msgs ros-noetic-vision-msgs ros-noetic-ros-numpy sudo apt-get install ros-noetic-geographic-msgs ros-noetic-octomap-msgs ros-noetic-ompl ros-noetic-octomap-ros`
+`sudo apt install python3-pcl ros-noetic-tf2-sensor-msgs ros-noetic-vision-msgs ros-noetic-ros-numpy ros-noetic-geographic-msgs ros-noetic-octomap-msgs ros-noetic-ompl ros-noetic-octomap-ros`

 Ensure that you have the necessary dependencies installed before building the project with catkin build.
 The source code required for building the project is located in the src folder.